thaynanff/Python-Challenges/README.md

 - Mexican Wave
 - Duplicate Encoder
 - Rainfall
 - Count the smiley faces!
+(2 versions)
 - IQ Test
 - Reverse every other word in the string